kernitus/BukkitOldCombatMechanics/README.md

 ## Features
 - Master & per-world toggle for each module
-- All modules are fully customisable
+- All modules fully customisable
 - Remove weapon cooldown
 - Setting tool damage as in pre-1.9
 - Make players regenerate like in pre-1.9 & with correct exhaustion
 - Give players a shield while they right click with a sword
 - Have armour be as strong as in pre-1.9
+- Have configurable old potion durations
+- Have configurable old potion effects (strength & weakness)
 - Disable sword sweep attack
 - Option to disable shield crafting
 - Disable off-hand (with white/blacklist)
 - Make shields block 1/2 a heart instead of reduce damage to 33%
+- Configurable general & projectile damage reduction for shields
 - Have arrows not be stopped by shields
 - Re-add snowball, egg & enderpearl knockback
 - Disable player collisions